What We Do

 - Get Involved

-Leaders for Democracy Fellowship (LDF) is a five-year leadership development initiative designed to advance participatory governance and civic engagement in the Middle East and North Africa (MENA) region.
+Leaders for Democracy Fellowship (LDF) is a five-year leadership development initiative designed to advance civic engagement and social innovation in the Middle East and North Africa (MENA) region.

-For information on the the LDF Lebanon/Arabic Program please contact Chantal Souaid
+For information on the the LDF Lebanon/Arabic Program please email firstname.lastname@example.org

-For information on the the LDF U.S./English Program please contact Fouzia Bencheikh.
+For information on the the LDF U.S./English Program please email email@example.com.

-Countries: Algeria, Bahrain, Egypt, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, United Arab Emirates, Yemen
+Countries: Algeria, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Syria, Tunisia, West Bank and Gaza, Yemen

-- To support fellows in acquiring relevant skills to successfully implement initiatives to solve complex local, economic, environmental, political and social challenges affecting their community
+- The program aims to support Fellows acquire relevant skills to successfully implement initiatives to solve complex local, economic, environmental, political and social challenges affecting their community.

-Following the academic component, there is an eight-week practicum that continues in Beirut and Washington, DC.
-During the practicum, fellows are placed in organizations aligned with their interests.
-They are provided opportunities to apply their academic knowledge and their professional experience in a practical setting while working on projects for the organization with which they are placed.
-The practicum period is also a time for fellows to build networks across countries and the region, share resources and information, and collaborate on joint initiatives.
+Following the academic component, Fellows engage is an eight-week practicum, which consists of full-time internships and professional enrichment seminars.
+During the practicum, Fellows are placed in internship host organizations aligned with their interest, experience, and plans where they apply their academic knowledge and professional experience in a practical setting.
+The professional practicum also offers opportunities for Fellows to build networks across countries, share resources and information, and collaborate on joint initiatives.